GunaTeja777/CoFable-mera-Compiler/README.md

-# 🦋 PyFable Studio — Fable 5 Edition
+# 🦋 PyFable Studio — Fable 5 Inspiration

 PyFable is a premium, lightweight, responsive, and completely browser-based Python IDE.
 Built using the modern WebAssembly runtime (**Pyodide**), **CodeMirror 6**, **TypeScript**, and **Tailwind CSS v4**, it allows developers to run Python code with zero installations, local imports support via a Virtual File System, and interactive package installations from PyPI.